elastisys/compliantkubernetes-kubespray/README.md

       For now you need to set this to `wc` or `sc` if you want to install compliantkubernetes apps on top afterwards, this restriction will be removed later.
     * `flavor` will determine some default values for a variety of config options.
       Supported options are `default`, `gcp`, `aws`, and `openstack`.
-    * `path to ssh key` should point to a ssh key that can access all nodes that will be a part of the cluster.
-      It will be copied into your config path and encrypted with SOPS, the original file left as it were.
     * `SOPS fingerprint` is the gpg fingerprint that will be used for SOPS encryption.
       You need to set this or the environment variable `CK8S_PGP_FP` the first time SOPS is used in your specified config path.